reinisvaravs/discord-openai-bot/README.md

 ## 🧠 How Knowledge Embedding Works

 - At startup, WALL-E fetches all files from GitHub
-- Parses and chunks each file (≈ 500 tokens per chunk)
+- Computes SHA256 hash of each file to detect changes
+- Skips unchanged files by checking their SHA256 hash
-- Embeds each chunk using `text-embedding-3-small`
+- Embeds changed chunks using `text-embedding-3-small`
-- On every message, embeds the message and compares it to all known chunks using cosine similarity
+- Stores results in a PostgreSQL table with `pgvector`
-- Top 4 chunks are fed into the GPT system prompt
+- Top 4 matched chunks are retrieved using vector similarity for GPT replies

 ---

 ## 🧪 Testing

-- Run `!refresh` in Discord to force a fresh embed from GitHub
+- Run `!refresh` in Discord to force a full re-embed
+- Check logs to see whether a file was re-embedded or skipped due to no changes
-- Use `!source` to view which files/chunks were referenced
+- Use `!source` and `!files` to see what content was used
-- Check console logs for full vector similarity scores + previews

 ---

 ## 🧭 Upcoming Features

-🟡 Persistent vector storage with PostgreSQL + pgvector [in progress]

-🟡 Dashboard UI to view logs, sources, vector stats, and bot usage

-🟡 Message analytics (track most asked questions, top matched files)

 🟡 User-specific context memory (thread/session-based)